Aram Goudsouzian, Ph.D., Chair

 Major political, economic, and social trends in Latin America since 1808; emphasis on Argentina, Brazil, Chile, and Mexico.

-Survey of the development of Islamic religious, social, political, intellectual, and cultural traditions from the time of Muhammad through the 18th century; geographical focus is the Middle East, India, Asia, and Africa.
+Survey of religious, social, political, intellectual, and cultural developments in Muslim communities from the 7th century until death of Timur in 1405.
+Geographical focus in the Middle East, Asia, and Africa.

 HIST 3275 - History of Jewish People (3)